This article was updated in January 2023 to reflect changing conditions, prices and trends

-Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry is growing in value, with prices in October 2021 reaching all new highs.
+Popular with consumers around the world and supporting numerous developing nations as one of their key commodities, the coffee industry was growing in value during the pandemic, with prices in February 2022 reaching all new highs.

-Globally coffee is a multi-billion dollar industry that experts predict will grow despite slowdowns in other parts of the export market.
-Mordor Intelligence pegs the compound annual growth rate (CAGR) at 4.22% for 2020-2025, with Europe the largest market for consumers and South America the fastest-growing market.
+Globally coffee is a multi-billion-dollar industry that experts predict will grow despite slowdowns in other parts of the export market.
+Mordor Intelligence pegs the compound annual growth rate (CAGR) at 4.65% for 2023-2028, with Europe the largest market for consumers and South America the fastest-growing market.

 The US coffee market

 Due to a weakening in downstream demand and delays in the supply chain (i.e. trade shipments), coffee revenue has largely flatlined in the US and isn’t expected to grow again until after the pandemic.
 Though to be fair to the US, this is happening across markets and isn’t isolated to the Americas.
 Revenue dropped 17.9% in 2020 against 2019, but is expected to resume growth at a CAGR of 8.7% through to 2025.
 The US coffee production market shrank 0.6% in 2020.